Abhijeetbyte/Toasty-Filament-Dryer/README.md

 ---

 ## ⚙️ How It Works

+Hot air increases the evaporation of water from the filament.
+Moving air carries the water vapor away, keeping the surrounding air from becoming saturated.
+This maintains a low water vapor partial pressure (or low relative humidity around the filament), allowing more moisture to diffuse out of the filament.

 1. **Boot & Sensor Check** — Initializes AHT21 and LCD.
 If the sensor is missing, it shows a centered **ERROR: AHT21 not found**, beeps, and locks out with the relay OFF(NO state ).
 Prevents turning on the Food Dehydrater for Safety.
 2. **Home Screen** — Shows “Toasty Filament Dryer” and live **T/H** readings.